 Creating sponsored content is a key way to monetize your blog and social channels.
-It’s fantastic when a brand recognizes your hard work and content, then reaches out to YOU for a partnership.
+It’s fantastic when a brand recognizes your hard work and content, and then reaches out to YOU for a partnership.

 But, what about when you want to pitch a brand?

 Here are the steps I have taken to get noticed by brands, have my emails answered, AND land brand deals.
 Plus, I will be sharing the mistakes I have seen as a marketer so you can avoid them.

 Before reaching out to a brand in hopes of a partnership, do your homework.

 - First, make sure you are following the brand on social (YES, marketers check!)

 - Engage with the brand by liking its photos, commenting, and sharing its content.
 This gets noticed by the brand’s Social Media Manager.